zerodaycode/Canyon-SQL/README.md

     )
 ```

+> [!NOTE]
+>
-> Note: For now, when you use joins, you will need to create a new model with the columns in both tables (in case that you desire the data in such columns), but just follows the habitual process with the CanyonMapper.
+> For now, when you use joins, you will need to create a new model with the columns in both tables (in case that you desire the data in such columns), but just follows the usual process with the CanyonMapper.
 It will try to retrieve the data for every field declared.
 If you don't declare a field that is in the open clause, in this case (*), that field won't be retrieved.
 No problem.
-But if you have fields that aren't map
-able with some column in the database, the program will panic.
+But if you have fields that aren't mapable with some column in the database, the program will panic.

 ## More examples

 If you want to see more examples, you can take a look into the `tests` folder, at the root of this repository.
-Every available database operation is tested there, so you can use it to find the usage of the described operations in the documentation mentioned above
+Every available database operation is tested there, so you can use it to find the usage of the described operations in the documentation mentioned above.

-## Contributing to CANYON-SQL
+## :octocat: Contributing to CANYON-SQL

 First of all, thanks for take in consideration help us with the project.
 You can take a look to our [templated guide]((./CONTRIBUTING.md)).